Courses

 Comparative Political Analysis

-Course type: B.A. lecture, University of Essex
+Course type: lecture, University of Essex, Milano, LUISS

 The course provides an introduction into the main strategies of comparative empirical analysis in political science.
 It teaches the necessary analytical foundations that applied researchers use to conduct empirical work such as basic notions of experiments and the assumptions of observational studies.